 The non-Abelian Pfaffian state at $\nu=1/4$ is the exact ground state of $\hat{\mathcal{V}}^{\text{3bdy}}_{10}$.
-Just like the Pfaffian state at $\nu=1/2$ (believed to be stabilised by second LL Coulomb interaction)\cite{moore1991nonabelions, PhysRevLett.80.1505}, this state can also be stabilised by a slightly modified $\hat V_{\text{LLL}}$, with an overlap of $0.91$ for eight electrons.
-While this small perturbation may not be easily realised in experiments, with this Hamiltonian we have the clear understanding that there will be two GMs (one inside, and the other outside of $\mathcal H_1^{\text{2bdy}}$).
+Just like the Pfaffian state at $\nu=1/2$ (believed to be stabilized by second LL Coulomb interaction) \cite{moore1991nonabelions, PhysRevLett.80.1505}, this state can also be stabilized by a slightly modified $\hat V_{\text{LLL}}$, with an overlap of $0.91$ for eight electrons.
+While this small perturbation may not be easily realized in experiments, with this Hamiltonian, we have the clear understanding that there will be two GMs (one inside, and the other outside of $\mathcal H_1^{\text{2bdy}}$).
 It is interesting to note that we have the hierarchical relationship that $\mathcal H_9^{\text{3bdy}}\subset \mathcal H_1^{\text{2bdy}}\subset\mathcal H_8^{\text{3bdy}}$, and both GMs are within $\mathcal H_8^{\text{3bdy}}$ and at the same time outside of $\mathcal H_9^{\text{3bdy}}$.
-Thus with the model Hamiltonian consisting of only three-body PPs, the two GMs will again merge to become a single GM, in the absence of $\hat V_1^{\text{2bdy}}$, as reflected in Fig.\ref{spec_func_148e}.
-For non-Abelian states there are additional neutral modes, e.g. the ``gravitino" modes at spin $s=3/2$ for Pfaffian\cite{PhysRevLett.108.256807, PhysRevLett.125.077601}, that can be considered as super-partners of the gravitons.
-We expect multiple GMs will also lead to multiple gravitino modes, and will leave detailed discussions elsewhere.
+Thus with the model Hamiltonian consisting of only three-body PPs, these two GMs will again merge to become a single GM, in the absence of $\hat V_1^{\text{2bdy}}$, as reflected in Fig.~\ref{spec_func_148e}.
+As a comparison, the anti-Pfaffian state at $\nu=1/4$ (as the particle-hole conjugate partner of the Pfaffian-$1/4$ state within $\mathcal{H}_1$) has two peaks with opposite chiralities.
+With a slightly modified Coulomb interaction when the energies of the two gravitons merge, we can see only one resonance peak from the inelastic scattering of the unpolarised light but one resonant peak each for the two circularly polarised light with the opposite chirality.
+Furthermore, properly tuning $\hat V_1^{\text{2bdy}}$ in realistic interactions can lead to a better resolution of the peaks, as shown in Fig.~\ref{spec_func_148e}c.
+For non-Abelian states, there are additional neutral modes, e.g., the ``gravitino" modes at spin $s=3/2$ for Pfaffian \cite{PhysRevLett.108.256807, PhysRevLett.125.077601}, that can be considered as super-partners of the gravitons.
+We expect multiple GMs will also lead to multiple gravitino modes and will leave detailed discussions elsewhere.